-The board is currently meeting at least once a month.
+The board is currently meeting every two months.
 The meetings are open to the public and residents are encouraged to attend and directly address the Animal Advisory Board with any concerns.

-In addition, the board's membership expanded to eleven members, and their duties were expanded to include:
+In 2017, the Animal Advisory Board's membership expanded to eleven members, and their duties were expanded to include:

 Review of policies, programs and practices of the current animal shelter

 Review animal capacity calculations and animal population trends

 Review and recommend policies, programs and practices for implementation in the new animal shelter

 Determine the shelter program needs versus wants and identify budget needs of each

 Recommend funding options for the programming of space